GenericP3rson/docs-1/docs/highway/modules/objects.md

 	"Message": "Object uploaded"
 }
 ```
-# Storage/Referencing
+## Storage/Referencing
  It should be noted that once an object is stored.
 The `cid` must be associated with a [bucket](./buckets.md) to be retrievable.
 Buckets allow objects to be searched upon by schema, and meta-data.
 Currently (9/1/2022), only searching by a schema is supported, but indexing of buckets is expected soon.

-# Framework Implementations
+## Usage
 Currently framework docs refer to `Objects` as `Documents` they are the same as what is in this documentation.

-# Relating Objects
-See [bucket](/docs/highway/modules/buckets.md) for more information on how Objects can be related to other objects.
+- See [Bucket](/docs/highway/modules/buckets.md) for more information on how Objects can be related to other objects.

-# Examples
-See [Speedway](https://speedway.sh) Documentation for information on how to upload content through a managed Content environment or our `CLI`.
-See [Motor-SDK](/docs/motor-sdk/intro.mdx) Documentation for how to interface with objects through there for framework for creating Objects.
+- See [Speedway](/docs/speedway/cli-cmds.mdx) documentation on usage of objects through our management tooling.
+- See [Motor-SDK](/docs/motor-sdk/data/documents.mdx) documentation in our SDK targets.
+- Read [ADR-2](https://github.com/sonr-io/sonr/blob/dev/docs/architecture/2.md) for a more in depth technical explanation of the design decisions made for the Schema module.